Evaluations

 CLI#

-# List evaluations for an agent vr evaluation list <agent> # List evaluations for a specific session vr evaluation list <agent> --session <session-id> # Filter by status or type vr evaluation list <agent> --status complete --type judge # View evaluation details vr evaluation info <evaluation-id>
+# List evaluations for an agent vr evaluation list <agent> # List evaluations for a specific session vr evaluation list <agent> --session <session-id> # Filter by status or type vr evaluation list <agent> --status complete --type judge # Audit which sessions were skipped (precondition not met) vr evaluation list <agent> --status skipped # Audit cheap deterministic evals vr evaluation list <agent> --type deterministic # View evaluation details vr evaluation info <evaluation-id>

 1. Create evaluators that test your agent's key behaviors (greeting, data collection, issue resolution, tone)